sal55/langs/mycompilers.md

 I can't remember the details of the bootstrapping process (whether I used an available assembler, or wrote one somehow).
 But this compiler was also memory-resident.
 The reason was two-fold: floppy disks were too slow for the turnaround I wanted (commercially available C compilers for example would take minutes for the simplest program; my small programs compiled near-instantly).

-But also I was doing a lot of work on new hardware with an embedded processor and the compiled code had to be somehow downloaded to the test board.
+But also I was doing a lot of work developing new hardware with embedded processors and the compiled code had to be somehow downloaded to the test board.

 At this time, the language didn't have modules at all.